guang/learn_insight-notes/README.md

 # learn_insight-notes
-Notes for talks and meetings at Insight Data Science
+Notes for talks and meetings as data engineering fellow at Insight Data Science